 Developers have not announced a specific end date for these temporary features, but it will likely occur when quarantine breaks.
 Luckily, you’ll still be able to long-distance trade using a little workaround when that happens.

-Pokémon Home’s long-distance trading work-around — Prior to the latest Pokémon Home update, trainers used two techniques to circumvent the trading limitations.
+Before Pokémon Home update 1.1.0, trainers used two techniques to circumvent the trading limitations.

 The first method requires one participant to place the Pokémon they intend to trade on GTS.
-The two participants should agree on what’s being traded prior to one placing the Pokémon on GTS and make the request as specific as possible to avoid trading with the wrong person.
+The two participants should agree on what’s being traded before placing the Pokémon on GTS and requesting specific information to avoid trading with the wrong person.
 Make sure both parties are online at the same time.

 The second workaround involves utilizing Room Trades, where three or more participants select a Pokémon to give up.
 Then they’re all switched at random.
 A Reddit user found that you could circumvent the trade limitations in six easy steps.